MenghuaXie/M202AFinalProject/index.md

 ##### Yolov5
 Yolov5 is very similar to Yolov4, and it is still divided into four parts: Input, Backbone, Neck, Prediction.
 It provides 4 models for training and prediction: Yolov5s,Yolov5m,Yolov5l and Yolov5x.
 The input of Yolov5 uses the same Mosaic data enhancement method as Yolov4.
 In the Yolo algorithm, for different data sets, there will be anchor boxes with initial length and width.
 In network training, the network outputs the prediction frame based on the initial anchor frame, and then compares it with the groundtruth of the real frame, calculates the gap between the two, and then reverses the update to iterate the network parameters.
 This argorithm can provide a rather precise prediction when it comes to small targets in a high resolution image, which is a big improvement compared with its previous versions.
-In our project, because the constraints of hardware, we mainly use Yolov5m model for training and prediction.
+In our project, because of the constraints of hardware, we mainly use Yolov5m model for training and prediction.
 The structure of Yolov5 and algorithm performance test chart are shown below.

 ![The structure of Yolov5](githubpageImages/图片1.png)